cagarweyne/es2015/readme.md

 ###Why do need WeakMaps?

 The main use for WeakMaps is that they make efficient use of memory, this means that individual entries can be garbage collected while the WeakMap is still in use.
 They are called 'Weak' because they hold a weak reference to the object that is used as reference for the keys.
+As long as an object is no longer referenced after it is used, WeakMaps will not prevent the garbage collector from colecting objects that are being used a keys in a WeakMap.
+This makes efficient use of memory and frees more of it up that can be used else where.

 ##